MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-sysupdate-access-old-edge.md

    > [!NOTE]
    > The installer can be run directly or automatically when the new version of Microsoft Edge updates.

-2. Microsoft Edge Legacy will need to be re-pinned to Start or the Taskbar because the pin is migrated when the new version of Microsoft Edge was deployed.
+2. Microsoft Edge Legacy will need to be re-pinned to Start or the Taskbar because the pin is migrated when the new version of Microsoft Edge is deployed.
 3. Sites that were pinned to Start or the Taskbar for Microsoft Edge Legacy will be migrated to the new version of Microsoft Edge.

 ## See also